bdeckard92/dupUT/README.md

 For information about onboarding and training, please consult your Onboarding course in Canvas.
 If you don't have access or a Canvas account, please email support@bootcampspot.com and provide your name and university.

-In case of emergency, message the Full-Stack Online Program Support Manager, Xander Rapstine, in [#05-coding-online](https://trilogyed-instruction.slack.com/archives/CTDADCHD2).
+In case of emergency, message the Full-Stack Online Program Support Manager, Courtney Mathena, in [#05-coding-online](https://trilogyed-instruction.slack.com/archives/CTDADCHD2).

 ## How to Use This Repository